 Plastic fruit crates provide a durable "false floor" between the media substrate and the sump, where liquid drains away.
-These fruit crates also provide walls to which walls and roof are attached to.
+These fruit crates also provide a structure to which walls and roof are attached to.

 Twin digesters can share one sump and one enclosure.
 It is good practice to provide a means for worms to migrate from one digester to the other.

-Toilet and other wastewater influent must be generated from higher than the entry into the digester.
+Toilet and other wastewater influent must be generated from a site more elevated than the entry into the digester.

 Over time humus does slowly build up.
 Designing for surplus capacity is a good strategy to extend the time period between rotations.

 The worms will die if conditions become too hot or too cold.
-In cold climates vermidigesters should be insulated to prevent freezing, or installed in the shade in hot climates.
+In cold climates vermidigesters should be insulated to prevent freezing, and in hot climates installed in the shade.

 Air must circulate around and underneath the digester.